- Clinical science

 - Clinical features:

-- Chronic iodine deficiency/thyroid dysfunction → decreased hormone production → increased pituitary TSH secretion → persistent TSH stimulation of the thyroid gland → hyperplasia of thyroid nodules, some more active than others → multinodular goiter (non-toxic MNG)
+- Chronic iodine deficiency/thyroid dysfunction → decreased hormone production → increased pituitary TRH secretion → persistent TSH stimulation of the thyroid gland → hyperplasia of thyroid nodules, some more active than others → multinodular goiter (non-toxic MNG)

 - Multiple somatic mutations occur in long-standing goiters → autonomous functioning of some nodules (toxic MNG) → hyperthyroidism

 - Treatment: same as for toxic adenoma; surgery, if required, involves a near-total or total thyroidectomy

 - Simple cysts are exclusively fluid-filled nodules lined by benign epithelial cells.